Hotjar Learning courses are live 🎓

 Add the Hotjar Tracking Code just before </head>.

 The header.php file you see might not contain any <head> HTML tags.
 If it doesn't, you'll need to find the correct file in your theme that does contain this tag and continue from there.

 Your theme's designer or a WordPress specialist would be the best place to start in this case.

 Your Hotjar Tracking Code is now installed.

-You can start using any of Hotjar's 8 features: Heatmaps, Recordings, Forms, Funnels, Polls, Surveys, Recruiters and Incoming Feedback.
+You can start using any of the Hotjar tools: Heatmaps, Recordings, Surveys, and Feedback.
 Have a look at the guides below to get started.